-Outrage over PM’s plan to abolish Lord Geidt’s role - follow live
+Boris Johnson must replace Geidt ‘to avoid damaging questions’ - follow live

-Boris Johnson news – live: Outrage over PM’s plan to abolish Lord Geidt’s role
+Boris Johnson news – live: PM must replace Lord Geidt ‘to avoid damaging questions’

-Lord Geidt said he was put in an ‘impossible and odious’ position
+“You can’t just pretend it doesn’t matter,’ says former anti-corruption tsar John Penrose

-Prime minister Boris Johnson's plan to abolish the post of Downing Street ethics adviser following the abrupt resignation of Christopher Geidt has triggered outrage in Westminster.
+The government’s former anti-corruption champion has said Boris Johnson must find a new ethics adviser to replace Lord Geidt, who resigned from his post earlier this week after being put in an “impossible and odious” position.

-Lord Geidt – the second adviser to resign in less than two years during Mr Johnson’s premiership – said he was put in an “impossible and odious” position when asked to advise on a plan to maintain tariffs on Chinese steel in a way which would breach UK obligations under the World Trade Organisation (WTO).
+“You can’t just pretend it doesn’t matter, and that there’s no job to be done,” he told BBC Radio 4’s Today programme.

-In a resignation letter - published in full on Thursday morning after No 10 came under pressure when it initially released only a short statement - the former adviser also said he had only opted to stay in his role “by a very small margin” over the Partygate scandal.
+Referring the unfinished investigation into the Downing Street flat renovations, Mr Penrose added that it is important not to leave “really quite damaging questions dangling”.

-The Committee on Standards in Public Life (CSPL) has issued a stern warning to the PM not to go ahead with plans to replace the high-profile adviser with an anonymous committee of officials to oversee the ministerial code of conduct.
+Lord Geidt became the second ethics adviser to resign in less than two years under Mr Johnson, with the Committee on Standards in Public Life (CSPL) warning the PM not to go ahead with plans to replace the high-profile adviser with an anonymous committee of officials to oversee the ministerial code of conduct.

 Scrapping the adviser’s post would be “a backwards step” which would “risk further damage to public perceptions of standards”, said CSPL chair Lord Evans.